Saint-Étienne: Transport

 The nearest airport is Saint-Étienne–Bouthéon Airport which is located in Andrézieux-Bouthéon, 12 km north-northwest of Saint-Étienne.
 As of 2024, there are no scheduled services to and from the airport, although there are occasional holiday charters, mainly to Mediterranean destinations.
 The nearest major airport is Lyon–Saint-Exupéry Airport which is located 77 km to north east of the city centre.

 The main railway station is Saint-Étienne-Châteaucreux station, which offers high-speed services to Paris and Lyon (Saint-Étienne–Lyon railway), as well as connects to several regional lines.
 There are four other railway stations in Saint-Étienne (Bellevue, Carnot, La Terrasse and Le Clapier) with local services.

-Saint-Étienne is also notable for its tramway (Saint-Étienne tramway) – which uniquely with Lille, it kept throughout the 20th century – and its trolleybus system (Saint-Étienne trolleybus system) – which is one of only three such systems currently operating in France.

 Bus and tram transport is regulated and provided by the Société de Transports de l'Agglomération Stéphanoise (STAS), a public transport executive organisation.
+The Saint-Étienne tramway is notable as the oldest tramway in France.
+By the early 1980s, it was one of just three French tram systems, along with those of Lille and Marseille, remaining in operation – until the opening of a new system in Nantes in 1985 began a tramway revival in the country.
+The Saint-Étienne trolleybus system is one of only four such systems currently operating in France.

 The bicycle sharing system Vélivert with 280 short term renting bicycles has been available since June 2010.